H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Estimates on the diffeomorphism

-where we have used (\ref{estimates am}).
-Next, to estimate $\tr(M_0^3)$ we study the product $M_0\cdot M^2_0$: \begin{itemize} \item Due to the orthogonality between $\zeta$ and the vectors $k_m$, the first term in $M_0$ only yields nonzero terms when multiplied by the last term in $M_0^2$.
-However, they will be proportional to $\zeta\otimes k_m$, which does not contribute to the trace. \item Since the terms $\zeta\otimes k_m$ do not contribute to the trace, the second term in $M_0$ only contributes to the trace when multiplied by the third term in $M_0^2$. \item Again, due to the orthogonality between $\zeta$ and the vectors $k_m$, the last term in $M_0$ only contributes to the trace when multiplied by the last term in $M_0^2$. \end{itemize} Therefore, we conclude that
+Let us now study $M^3$.
+Since $\tr(AB)=\tr(BA)$, when estimating $\tr{M^3}$ we only have to account for four kind of terms: $M_0^3$, $M_0^2M_c$, $M_0M_c^2$ and $M_c^3$.
+To estimate $\tr(M_0^3)$, we consider the product $M_0\cdot M^2_0$: \begin{itemize} \item Due to the orthogonality between $\zeta_j$ and the vectors $k_{jm}$, the first term in $M_0$ only yields nonzero terms when multiplied by the last term in $M_0^2$.
+However, they will be proportional to $\zeta_j\otimes k_{jm}$, which does not contribute to the trace. \item Since the terms $\zeta_j\otimes k_{jm}$ do not contribute to the trace, the second term in $M_0$ only contributes to the trace when multiplied by the third term in $M_0^2$. \item Again, due to the orthogonality between $\zeta_j$ and the vectors $k_{jm}$, the last term in $M_0$ only contributes to the trace when multiplied by the last term in $M_0^2$. \end{itemize} Hence, we conclude that Meanwhile, using the bound \eqref{estimates am} in \eqref{expresión M0^2} yields: